 The charism of the Oblates is to live Jesus according to the Spiritual Directory, of St. Francis de Sales whose end and means are in union with the will of God.
 We are grateful to our lay colleagues, with whom we live Jesus, to call us to a deeper embrace of our commitment to the Gospel.

 The mission of the Congregation is to grow as a religious community in loving union with God and with each other, to share our charism with the People of God, and affirm them in “living Jesus” as the needs of the Church dictate.
 Following the example of our founder, Blessed Louis Brisson, and in accordance with the spirit of St. Francis de Sales, we Oblates place ourselves under the guidance of the Holy See in the pursuit of this mission.

 We Oblates strive to accomplish our mission by the practice of the Spiritual Directory and observance of the Constitutions and Provincial Statutes.
-We live the vows of chastity, poverty and obedience, normally within a common life, based upon Salesian spirituality and fraternal love.
+We live the vows of chastity, poverty, and obedience, normally within a common life, based on Salesian spirituality and fraternal love.
 We believe in the value of prayer that is both personal and supportive.
-The right and duty of each Oblate is to utilize his personal talents and charisms for the good of the Church, while supporting and being supported by our Oblate community.
+The right and duty of each Oblate is to utilize his personal talents and charisms for the good of the Church while supporting and being supported by our Oblate community.
 As an integral part of the Church, we are called to spread among the People of God, the spirit and doctrine of St. Francis de Sales, as intended by our founder, Blessed Louis Brisson.